EstebanM-M/AI-Projects-/final-projects/7-GenAI-Foundational-Models-NLP/README.md

-# Generative AI: Foundational Models for NLP & Language Understanding
+# Final Project: Foundational Models for NLP

-Labs in this folder cover foundational models and techniques for natural language processing, including embeddings, transformers, and model interpretability in the context of Generative AI.
+This project applies NLP techniques using transformer models to a text classification or sentiment analysis problem.
+It demonstrates the use of embeddings, attention, and fine-tuning.